|

 Starting with Authorware 5, a Windows PC is the only available development

 platform.
-But fortunately, there is enough demand for cross-platform
+But fortunately, there was enough demand for cross-platform

 applications that Adobe has continued to support playback on Macintosh